About Little Falls

-From the Las Vegas Strip, I drove onto the I-15 north towards the US95 Freeway heading west.
+So from the Las Vegas Strip, I drove onto the I-15 north towards the US95 Freeway heading west.

 I then followed the US95 for about 16 miles before turning left onto Kyle Canyon Rd.

-Turning right onto Echo Drive (there was a brown sign for Trail Canyon and Mary Jane Falls directing me to turn this way at this point).
+Turning right onto Echo Drive would have led to the Echo Trailhead (as there was a brown sign for Trail Canyon and Mary Jane Falls directing me to turn this way at this point).

 Overall, this 44-mile drive would take around an hour after leaving the New York New York Hotel and Casino.